Personnel, Labor and Employment Division

 Office of the Attorney General

-This position is outside the collective bargaining unit.
+This position is outside of the collective bargaining unit.

 Please see attachment for more information.